 For long, in the education circles, we knew that it is impossible to predict what kind of a world our children will grow up into but with VUCA, this has been even more potent.
 The focus now is to help students thrive as global citizens of the 21st century.
-Einstein quoted, “Education is not the learning of facts but the training of the mind.”
+Einstein quoted, “Education is not the learning of facts, but the training of the mind to think.”

 Last year, I had the chance to go to Harvard again and attend Project Zero for the second time.
-My courses there, focused on, “Creating a Culture of Thinking” based on Harvard’s senior researcher, Ron Ritchart’s work.
+My courses focused on “Creating a Culture of Thinking” based on Harvard’s senior researcher Ron Ritchart’s work.
 His three core ideas emphasized on:

 a) The need for schools to develop students’ thinking dispositions